elementor/wp2static/readme.md

 `sudo docker exec -it {CONTAINER_ID} bash`

-Tail the PHP error log as such `tail -f /var/log/apache2/php_err.log`
+Tail the PHP access/error logs as such:

+`docker logs -f plugindevwp`

+To display only errors and hide the access log, you can pipe stdout to /dev/null:

+`docker logs -f plugindevwp >/dev/null`

+To follow only the access log, you can pipe stderr to /dev/null:

+`docker logs -f your_php_apache_container 2>/dev/null`

 ## Support